 Picture this: you are enjoying a coffee at your local café, and the man sitting at the table next to you suddenly becomes unconscious.
 What do you do?
 Panic, right?
 You’re not a medical professional, but now this man’s life depends on you.
-You might think back to the last First Aid course you attended a few years ago, and remember to check if he’s breathing or not – but what next?
 How do you save this man’s life?

-That is a totally normal way to react to that situation.
-People feel overwhelmed and are scared of doing something wrong that might exacerbate the situation.
+People feel overwhelmed and are scared of doing something wrong.
 So they freeze and do nothing, simply waiting for the ambulance to finally arrive.
-When in reality, waiting is the biggest mistake you can make.
-Our brains start to die after 3-5 minutes when they are starved of oxygen.
-But the average response time of an ambulance is 8 minutes.
+But our brains start to die after 3-5 minutes when they are starved of oxygen.
+Whereas, the average response time of an ambulance is 8 minutes.
 In Germany, less than 50% of people performed CPR on casualties who weren’t breathing.
 Up to 10 000 lives could be saved each year if there were 10-20% more people who gave CPR before the ambulance arrived.

 There are 2 different kinds of modes: one for emergencies and one for training.
 The latter tests your knowledge of First Aid and allows you to improve your skills.
-You can save any questions that you have difficulty with and practice scenarios you are unfamiliar with.
-You also have the option of simply reading up on First Aid and any legal implications associated with assisting someone in an emergency.
-The training feature is designed to decrease the likelihood of becoming a bystander when faced with a medical emergency and educate the user on what their legal boundaries are.
+You can practice scenarios and read up on First Aid and any legal implications associated with assisting someone in an emergency.
+It’s designed to decrease the likelihood of becoming a bystander when faced with a medical emergency and educate the user on what their legal boundaries are.

 The inspiration for my thesis project came from a story I heard about a student who fell unconscious during gym class.
 His teacher called the ambulance, but otherwise performed no First Aid.
 As a result, today the student is 100% disabled.
 My immediate reaction was anger and an inclination to blame the teacher for their inaction, but I felt like a hypocrite doing so – my first and only First Aid course was years ago, and I didn’t feel confident about how I would handle that situation.